GMdSilva/FastConformation/README.md

 The installation script sets up the environment and installs all necessary dependencies.

-FastEnsemble relies on the following dependencies:
+FastConformation relies on the following dependencies:

 ### Conda Packages